FlowFuse/website/src/handbook/customer/hubspot.md

 ##### From MQL to SQL - Qualifying questions

-1. What is your business, and where does FlowFuse fit in?
+1. What is your business, and where does Node-RED fit in?
 1. What are you building with FlowFuse, and how is it helping your business?
 1. Why now?